How to have a low waste picnic, without being a dick

 Invest in reuseable cups

 Bring one for yourself, or the whole group.
 My parents were a big fan of the ‘camping mug’ and last week I finally bought a set of my own.
-Lots of supermarkets stock them this time of year, so you might even pick them up on your last minute shopping trip.
-If you’re going with a group, you can let them know you’ll be bringing cups for everyone or invite them to bring any cup/mug of their own.
+Lots of supermarkets stock them this time of year, so you might even be able to pick them up on your last minute food shopping trip.
+If you’re going with a group, you can let them know you’ll be bringing cups for everyone or invite them to bring a cup/mug of their own.

 Make some food swaps